Chickens That Lay Blue Eggs

 They all have a pea comb and no wattles.
 They come in multiple colour varieties: black, white, lavender, splash and cuckoo.

-The Ameraucana is a cross breed between the Araucana and American domestic breeds of chicken.
+The Ameraucana is a cross breed between the Araucana and various American domestic breeds of chicken.
+They also lay blue eggs however they are not available in Australia.

 Cream Legbar

-Cream Legbars lay 200 blue eggs per year.
+Cream Legbar hens each lay around 200 blue eggs per year.
 There are other colour varieties of Legbar however only the Cream Legbar will lay blue eggs.